 We do not require any medical forms in order for you to enroll your child.
 However, if your student has a chronic illness or requires medication that may need to be administered during our program hours, a medication authorization form and/or a health plan from you and your physician will be required and can be uploaded into the Parent Portal.

-If you have problems with the online registration process, please contact our registrar at [email protected]
+If you have any questions about the online registration process, please contact us at [email protected]

 Program tuition varies based on the program(s) that your child is attending.
 Please visit our registration system to view the applicable tuition schedule.

 WFC does accept subsidy payments.
 Please contact the agency in your county.